-In 1981, a constitutional amendment was placed on the Ohio ballot to change the method of state legislative and congressional redistricting to a more formulaic, mathematical approach that favored compact districts.

-In 1981, David L. Horn, an agricultural engineer from Athens County, told the Cleveland Plain Dealer, "I was cleaning out a ditch when I thought about compactness of districts, a mathematical relationship."

-This idea grew to become Issue 2, the Fair and Impartial Redistricting (FAIR) proposal.

-This amendment was supported by good government organizations such as the League of Women Voters of Ohio, as well as by the Ohio Republican Party.

-Joe Elton, the coordinator of the committee, said, "It's easy for Republicans to be for good government when they're down and out.
+In 1981, a constitutional amendment was placed on the Ohio ballot to change the method of state legislative and congressional redistricting to a more for- mulaic, mathematical approach that favored compact dis- "It wasn't fun drawing the districts tricts. and moving them through the In 1981 David L. Horn, an agricultural angineer from Ath courts, but it was all worth it when In 1981, David L. Horn , an agricultural engineer from Athens County, told the Cleveland Plain Dealer, "I was the results of the 1972 election were cleaning out a ditch when I thought about compactness of counted.
+We won the majority in the districts, a mathematical relationship."
+[Ohio] House 58-41, an increase of 13 seats for the Democrats.
+That's This idea grew to become Issue 2, the Fair and Impartial the power of the pencil."
+Redistricting (FAIR) proposal. - Former Speaker Vern Riffe This encoderant was supported by good seven point or Whatever's Fair: The Political Autobi- This amendment was supported by good government or- ganizations such as the League of Women Voters of ography of the Ohio House Speaker Ohio, as well as by the Ohio Republican Party.
+Vern Riffe , , , , , , , , , , , , , , , , , , , easy for Republicans to be for good government when they're down and out.
 However, I honestly believe that the adoption of the FAIR amendment will be in the best interests of both the Republican and Democrat parties over the long run."

+Joe Elton, the coordinator of the committee, said, "It's